 When asked what a church that disciples young people well feels like, respondents cited the importance of a sense of family, a safe place.
 They talked about a place that feels alive and a community that values them and their involvement.
 How can churches work towards being such places where discipleship is effective?
 It is all rooted in relationship.
 This is not surprising, and yet is seen as really difficult to embed in busy church life; often at the mercy of programmes, initiatives and maintaining buildings.
 Discipleship of young people needs to be relationship led and driven.
 Once this is in place key things were that young people needed were, to encounter and experience Jesus, to see discipleship modelled and to be involved in shaping the church community.

-In response to this work Bath YFC is working with Bath Deanery and the Diocese of Bath and Wells to support local churches to shape the church to effectively disciple young people.
+In response to this work Bath YFC is working to support local churches to shape the church to effectively disciple young people.
 We are doing three key things

-- Delivering Learning Hubs, working with a group of churches over a period of 8 months to identify the challenges, develop a vision for discipleship, plan and deliver the change that needs to be made to effectively disciple young people.
+- Delivering Learning Hubs, working with local churches over a period of 8 months to identify the challenges, develop a vision for discipleship, plan and deliver the change that needs to be made to effectively disciple young people.
 You can find out more information here by downloading our information sheet.